red0124/sgc/README.md

  * No dependencies
  * Able to work with any type
  * Data structures and algorithms can be separated into headers and source files
- * Gives access to fixed size data structures which invoke no allocations convenient for embedded environments
+ * Gives access to fixed size data structures which invoke no allocations convenient for **embedded** environments
  * Gives access to memory sharing and 'move semantics'
  * Allows for the usage of custom allocators and error handlers
+ * Fast

 # Content
  * [Usage](#Usage)